Jorge Sampaio: East Timorese struggle

 Upon becoming president in 1996, Sampaio and the government of António Guterres began to work on the independence of East Timor, which was then a province of Indonesia.
 In Oslo in 1999, in a CNN debate on the situation in Timor with Nobel Peace Prize winners José Ramos-Horta and bishop Carlos Ximenes Belo, Sampaio's intervention had international repercussions due to his confrontation with the Indonesian ambassador to the United Nations (UN) Nugroho Wisnumurtio.
 Sampaio supported the independence of East Timor.

 After the resignation of Indonesia's President Suharto in 1998 and the succession of B. J. Habibie, Portuguese and international diplomacy led to the holding in East Timor of an independence referendum for the province.
 The plebescite was held on 30 August 1999 and was followed by a campaign of extreme violence and terror by pro-Indonesian militias, and Portugal put pressure on the international community, especially the administration of U.S. President Bill Clinton, to take a position.
 A crisis cabinet was convened at Belém Palace.
 Sampaio and the Portuguese government made contacts for an international peacekeeping force to enter the territory.
 On 15 September 1999, the United Nations Security Council Resolution 1264 was adopted and the International Force East Timor was established.

 Former President of East Timor José Ramos-Horta said Sampaio "was a great defender of the East Timorese cause and played a crucial role in the political and diplomatic solution that led to independence".
 Sampaio visited East Timor for the first time in February 2000; he was the first Portuguese head of state to do so but his visit was shortened when he learned of the death of his mother.
 Sampaio returned to East Timor in 2002 following the country's Independence with Xanana Gusmão as president.
 East Timor was also the destination for Sampaio's last official trip in 2006.

 End of Portuguese sovereignty over Macau

-In 1999, negotiations for the transfer of sovereignty over Macau to China came to an end and on 19 December, the transfer was completed with the Chinese president Jiang Zemin.
+In 1999, negotiations for the transfer of sovereignty over Macau to China came to an end and on 19 December, the transfer was completed with the Chinese leader Jiang Zemin.
 Shortly before midnight, Sampaio made a farewell speech, ending 442 years of Portuguese colonialism in Macau.
 Sampaio's participation in the ceremony was doubtful in March of that year because Sampaio refused to take part without the resolution of questions about the territory's future.